 Hawaii's Mauna Loa, the world's largest active volcano, erupting for first time in almost 40 years

-Hawaii's Mauna Loa, the world's largest active volcano, started erupting Sunday night, the U.S. Geological Survey said as it raised the alert level for the volcano from an "advisory" to a "warning."
+Hawaii's Mauna Loa, the world's largest active volcano, started erupting Sunday night and lava was flowing from its summit by Monday morning, the U.S. Geological Survey said.
+The lava wasn't expected to threaten populated areas, officials said.

-"At this time, lava flows are contained within the summit area and are not threatening downslope communities," the USGS said in its alert notice, issued in conjunction with the Hawaiian Volcano Observatory.
-But it noted that, "based on past events, the early stages of a Mauna Loa eruption can be very dynamic and the location and advance of lava flows can change rapidly."

-Should the eruption spread outside the walls of Mauna Loa's summit caldera, or crater, "lava flows may move rapidly downslope."
+"Lava flows are not threatening any downslope communities and all indications are that the eruption will remain in the Northeast Rift Zone," the USGS said in a statement.

-For that reason, the agency warned all residents on Hawai'i Island who are "at risk from Mauna Loa lava flows" to "review preparedness and refer to Hawai'i County Civil Defense information for further guidance. "
+Still, the agency warned all residents on Hawaii Island who are "at risk from Mauna Loa lava flows" to "review preparedness and refer to Hawai'i County Civil Defense information for further guidance."

+The early stages of an eruption can be dynamic, the agency warned, adding that "lava flows can change rapidly."

+Residents were also warned volcanic gas, ash and thin glass fibers known as Pele's hair could be carried downwind.

 Mauna Loa has erupted 33 times since 1843, according to the USGS.
 It last erupted in 1984, when lava spilled down its slopes and came within 4.5 miles of the island's biggest town, Hilo.